Projeto-Pindorama/mitzune/README.txt

 This is under the MIT license, enjoy it. :^) lib/posix-alt.shi is licensed under Caldera License, as it was taken from otto-pkg, one of my first projects.

+Footnote[1]: "Mitzune" is a pun on the name "Mitsune", which is a character from Ken Akamatsu's "Love Hina".
+The only affiliation between me, Kodansha (manga publisher) and Ken Akamatsu is that I'm a big fan of his works.